Conquering the Challenges of the 21st Century Church

 It’s this urgency that compelled Aspen Group to think deeply about the cultural shift that’s happening among young adults, and how the church can respond to meet their needs.
 Working with hundreds of church leaders to create effective ministry space, and meeting with thought leaders from around the country to discuss trends in the culture and in the church helped clarify an approach to tackle the challenge of reaching those who are far from God.
 We call this process Alignment.

 Alignment focuses on four key 21st century ministry strategies:

 - Evolving Culture

 - Empowering Leadership

 It’s our passion and mission to share with churches what we’re learning about the underlying movements in our culture through groundbreaking research projects.
 We work with churches to assess and empower leadership through effective planning, communication, and implementation strategies.
 We help churches clarify their ministry priorities to effectively connect with Millennials and fulfill their church’s mission.
 And then we explore how to channel all of this learning into an aligned church facility.

-Alignment 2014's conference was held at Community Christian Church-Yellow Box, so attendees were able to see firsthand what it looks like to make space for Millennials.
 We’re energized by what we’re learning from this research, and we’re excited to share it.
-We believe in powerfully enhancing ministry through effective space.
-It’s this passion that drives why we do what we do every day.
+We believe in creating space for ministry impact.
+It’s this mission that drives why we do what we do every day.